Just heard the news that Lou Bond died. I wrote this in 2010 in regards to the long-awaited reissue of his sole LP:

 Continue reading LOU BOND: GONE BUT NOT FORGOTTEN

 This isn’t some grand insight but what I find remarkable about the career of the late Donald Byrd was his ability to span so many different phases of jazz.
 For a cat who started in the bebop era, he bridged from there into post-bop, dabbled a bit in free, became one of the giants of the soul jazz era, and then became a massive force during the heyday of fusion.
-The vast majority of artists – of any genre – have trouble transitioning between even micro-changes in musical styles.1 Donald Byrd [...]
+The vast majority of artists – of any genre – have trouble transitioning between even micro-changes in musical styles.
+Donald Byrd stayed relevant for at least 20 years.
+That’s as impressive a feat as I’ve seen by any artist above or below the platinum line.

 Continue reading THE MANY FLIGHTS OF DONALD BYRD